-Germany’s humiliating defeat by Spain on Tuesday night was the former’s worst football defeat in almost 90 years – and their worst competitive defeat ever.
+Germany’s humiliating defeat by Spain on Tuesday night was the former’s worst football defeat in almost 90 years .
+Indeed, football analysts and historians think it was Germany’s worst competition defeat ever.

 The 2014 World Cup winner was humiliated 6-0 by Spain in the final UEFA Nations League group stage match on Tuesday.